 1.2 The OOD may appoint a Protest Committee as required.

 1.3 Competitors' Attention is drawn to Club Rules 6 and 8.
-These state that an adequate buoyancy aid must be worn at all times when afloat RRS Rule 40.1and that any person taking part in activities on the lake during cold or adverse weather conditions is strongly advised to wear an adequate wet or dry suit.
+These state that an adequate buoyancy aid must be worn at all times when afloat (RRS Rule 40.1) and that any person taking part in activities on the lake during cold or adverse weather conditions is strongly advised to wear an adequate wet or dry suit.

 2 Notices to Competitors